Progressive overload is the #1 principle of strength training.

 Do it like this and you will get stronger in no time.

-PS – If you’d like to have a complete bodyweight training routine to get a lean, muscular, and athletic body with six pack abs, then my Ripped with Bodyweight program will be worth checking out.
+PS – If you’d like to have a complete bodyweight training routine to get a lean, muscular, and athletic body with six-pack abs, feel free to check out my book Ripped with Bodyweight.